felangel/bloc/docs/flutterbloccoreconcepts.md

 );
 ```

 !> Using `context.watch` at the root of the `build` method will result in the entire widget being rebuilt when the bloc state changes.
-If the entire widget does not need to be rebuilt, either use `BlocBuilder` to wrap the parts that should rebuild, or use a `Builder` with `context.watch` to scope the rebuilds, or decompose the widget into smaller widgets.
+If the entire widget does not need to be rebuilt, either use `BlocBuilder` to wrap the parts that should rebuild, use a `Builder` with `context.watch` to scope the rebuilds, or decompose the widget into smaller widgets.

 ### SelectContext

 `package:provider` creates an extension, named `SelectContext` on `BuildContext` that defines the `select<T, R>(R function(T value))` method.

 As in  `context.watch<T>()`, `context.select<T, R>(R function(T value))` provides the closest `T` provided in the widget tree.
 And also listens to changes on `T`, unlike `context.read<T>()`.
-However, the `select` method allows to be more selective, and avoid unnecessary rebuilds by specifying which property should be listened.
+However, the `select` method allows you to be more selective, and avoid unnecessary rebuilds by specifying which property should be listened to.

 ```dart
 Widget build(BuildContext context) {